 A common theme was that a safe community is a place where everyone's basic needs are met.
-For example, when asked to define safety, a system-impacted individual and activist in Mecklenburg County replied, "Safety looks like food, clothing, shelter.
-I can promise you that if every single person has guaranteed food, clothing, and shelter for the rest of their life, you will see safety emerge."
-A police officer in Missoula provided a similar answer to this question, emphasizing the need for a comprehensive approach. "[Safety has] got to be not just addiction.
+For example, when asked to define safety, a police officer in Missoula stated, that this involves a holistic approach.

+"[Safety has] got to be not just addiction.
 It also has to be people.
 Are their basic needs being met?
 I mean, do they have shelter?
 Do they have three meals a day?
 Do they have access to medical care and medicine if they need it?
 If those needs aren't being met, we're not going to be able to do anything.
 And that's really unfortunate because you've got people out there where those needs aren't being met."